KunMinX/Linkage-RecyclerView/README_EN.md

-## Even if you don't order by PrubHub, please be sure to collect the library!
+## Even if you don't order by PrubHub, please be sure to collect this library!

 ### Origin